urbanairship/passtools-api/README.md

 ####Pass Templates

-A pass template, or template, is made up of a header and its hash map field model.
+A _pass template_, or _template_, is made up of a header and its hash map field model.
-* The header contains information around the template itself, such as ID, name, description, type (boarding pass, coupon, event..).
+* The _header_ contains information around the template itself, such as ID, name, description, type (boarding pass, coupon, event..).
-* A field is a a multi-value object identified by a key name.
-It represents an element of the pass such as "label", "value" , "change message" on update, etc...
+* A _field_ is a a multi-value object identified by a key name.
+It represents an element of the pass such as _label_, _value_ , _change message_ on update, etc...
-* The "template model" is a hashmap for the fields representation of the pass.
-The hash map key is the field key name and its value is the fied multiple attributes.
+* The _template model_ is a hashmap for the fields representation of the pass.
+The hash map key is the field _key name_ and its value is the fied multiple attributes.

-On you have created a template in the passtools.com UI, you can get the field model through our GET /template/{templateID} api.
+Once you have created a template in the passtools.com UI, you can get the field model through our GET /template/{templateID} api.
 You are then free to use that model in order to set its value and create passes based on it.

 ####Passes